aws-samples/cilium-service-mesh-on-eks/README.md

 Access the application URL either using `curl` or a browser.
 You should see the following web page.

 Sample output

+### Step 7 - Access Cilium Hubble UI for Service Map Visualization

+You can use Cilium Hubble to visualize service dependencies.
+You will need Cilium client in your

 ### Step 7 - Create deployment specific services